Home > Hub article > All Kinds Of Everything Parent Notes

 - The application for UC would usually trigger this

-- But an application for UC would be turned down because the yp is ‘receiving education’
+- But an application for UC would be turned down because the young person is ‘receiving education’

 - Contact recommend making a ‘new style ESA credits only’ claim which won’t result in any money being paid but will trigger a WCA